Skip to main content

 Setting up eliminations

 Intercompany eliminations are controlled by the Entity to Entity Relation Mapping you configure when enabling consolidation (see above).
-Once entity relationships are mapped, Monitr automatically identifies and eliminates intercompany transactions from consolidated reports — no separate General Ledger account configuration is required.
+Once entity relationships are mapped, Monitr automatically identifies and eliminates intercompany transactions from consolidated reports.

 For amounts that fall outside the standard elimination logic, create Adjusting Entries at the organisation level to manually cancel out specific values.